 Our favorite state has many historic spots but Salado, Texas has that old town look-and-feel that really connects you with small-town Texas history.
 Just an hour north of Austin, it’s the ideal spot for a quick getaway.
 Take to the charming streets to stroll the art galleries, split a dish at lovely local eateries and have a craft beer or some Texas wine.

 Salado’s peace and quiet have drawn tons of artists and it’s become known as a kind of artist’s colony.
 A weekend here might not be enough time to see all of the galleries, markets, and shops but you can sure try.
-To get in an artsy mood, your first stop should be the Salado Sculpture Garden.
+To get in an artsy mood, your first stop should be the Salado Sculpture Garden, soon to become a certified Texas Wildscape.
 Dreamed up by the Public Arts League of Salado and Keep Salado Beautiful, the park has native plants, natural landscapes, and paths that wind through the park.
+The pocket garden space adds color to the space while attracting wildlife.
 Stop to rest and admire the remarkable sculptures scattered throughout the space.

 Breweries & Wineries

 If you’re thinkin’ about drinkin’ then Salado has a spot for you.
 Craft beer and Texas wines taste better when you’re imbibing on a tree-shaded patio or a purposely rustic beer barn.
 Head to Barrow Brewing Company in Royal Street District.
 Located inside an old granary, there are Salado Creek views and a huge selection of in-house brews.
 They host events on the regular so grab a frosty beer and join in.